Pranjul20/project/README.md

 ORB (Oriented FAST and Rotated BRIEF) was chosen because:

-It is fast and efficient for real-time tracking
+-It is fast and efficient for real-time tracking

-Works well without GPU support
+-Works well without GPU support

-Suitable for classic CV based assignments
+-Suitable for classic CV based assignments

 2. BFMatcher with Lowe’s Ratio Test

 Instead of direct matching, KNN matching with Lowe’s ratio test was used for robustness.
-This reduces false matches and improves stability.
+-This reduces false matches and improves stability.

 3. Homography + RANSAC for Object Localization